-"What was apparent from the beginning was at least Ivey knew what they wanted," Hariri said in an interview just before the building opened in September 2013.
+After meeting with the Task Force, Hariri walked over to the Western Road site and made a rough sketch.
+"What was apparent from the beginning was that Ivey knew what they wanted," Hariri said in an interview later.
 "We started with the premise that Ivey had a great legacy of being the best business school in Canada.
-And so what we had to do was something that would speak to that quiet excellence."
+And so, what we had to do was something that would speak to that quiet excellence."